Digi-Cazter/GAuthify-Ruby/README.md

     auth_instance.get_user_by_token(<token>)

-* token: A 35 char token that starts with gat given by ezAuth.
+* token: A 35 char token that starts with gat given by ezGAuth.
 * Returns: User hash or raises Error

 ####Check Auth Code:####